dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

        only  the  later  program  needs to set the SO_REUSEADDR option.
 Typically this difference is invisible, since, for example, a server program is designed to always set this option.

-BUGS
-       The CONFIG_FILTER socket options SO_ATTACH_FILTER and SO_DETACH_FILTER are not documented.
-The suggested interface to use them is via the libpcap library.

-SEE ALSO
-       getsockopt(2), connect(2), setsockopt(2), socket(2), capabilities(7), ddp(7), ip(7), packet(7), tcp(7), udp(7), unix(7)

-COLOPHON
-       This page is part of release 3.53 of the Linux man-pages project.
-A description of the project, and information about reporting bugs, can be found at http://www.kernel.org/doc/man-pages/.

-Linux                                                             2013-06-21                                                        SOCKET(7)